2023 CREA Summer Camp OPEN HOUSE

 The Camp Director plays an active role with groups during the camp day, so please leave a message if they do not answer right away.
-They will be sure to return your call as soon as they are able.
+They will return your call as soon as they are able.

 Can my child arrive late/ get picked up early from camp?

 Please contact the Camp Director to talk about these specifics.
 We make an effort to accommodate parents’ needs whenever possible given the day’s activities.
-If you know in advance that your child needs to leave early for an appointment, we will work with you to find a time when we’ll be at the Ecology Center so that pickup will be easy and quick.
+If you know in advance that your child needs to leave early for an appointment, we will work with you to find a time when we will be at the Ecology Center to make pickup easy and quick.
 Families should not show up without notice and expect to find their child right away.
 Groups are often hiking in the woods and it takes some time to bring them back to the Ecology Center.

 What kinds of camp activities can my child expect at camp?

 Science & Art & Nature, oh my!
-Each day campers will work on at least 1 hands-on science project and 1 creative nature-based art adventure based around the weekly theme.
-We also fill the day with active group games and nature exploration.
-Four days/week, campers are given the opportunity to choose the activity of their choice during afternoon “Choice Time”!
+Campers will experience multiple hands-on science projects and creative nature-based art adventure related to the weekly theme.
+We fill the day with active group games and nature exploration.
+Campers are also given the opportunity to choose their preferred activity during afternoon “Choice Time”!

-Choice time activities include additional arts and camp craft projects (friendship bracelets, dream catcher creations, etc.), active games, naturalist hikes, exploring the Heath while blueberry & raspberry picking, fishing in the Cathance River, and more.
+Choice time activities include additional arts and camp craft projects, active games, naturalist hikes, exploring the Heath while blueberry & raspberry picking, fishing in the Cathance River, and more.

-Adventure activities include: Hiking on the CRNP, scooping for invertebrates in the vernal pool, catching frogs, cooling off in the Cathance River, and exploring the mud bogs, just to name a few!
+Adventure activities include: Hiking on the Cathance River Nature Preserve, scooping for invertebrates in the vernal pool, catching frogs, cooling off in the Cathance River, and exploring the mud bogs, just to name a few!

 6th – 8th Grade camper weeks will include longer hikes and more advanced science investigations.